 - Council Service Centre, Plimmer Terrace, Shannon during normal hours of opening

 Payment can also be made:

 - Online by internet banking payments directly into Horowhenua District Council's bank account.
 More details about internet banking payments can be viewed on our Internet Banking Payments page.

 - By cheque, by posting your payment plus the ticket to Horowhenua District Council, Private Bag 4002, Levin.

 Note: All tickets not paid by the legally due date will result in a prosecution through the Courts.
 When this stage is reached, Council can no longer accept payment for tickets issued.
 In the event that a payment is made after the last date for payment, it will be refunded.

 There may be times when you wish to dispute, or explain circumstances for consideration, in respect of a notice.
-This can be done in writing, ensuring the infringement number is quoted, or you can use the form available for downloading below.
+This can be done online or you can download the print version, ensuring the infringement number is quoted.